nbariletto/cbi_partitions_repo/README.md

 #### Parameters

 - **`point_estimate_partition`**: array-like of shape `n`
-  A partition at which to center the credible set (usually estimated in advance).
+  A partition at which to center the credible set (usually estimated in advance);
 - **`metric`**: `'vi'` or `'binder'` (default `'vi'`)
-  Distance used internally by the kernel.
+  Distance used internally by the kernel;
 - **`remap_labels`**: bool (default `True`)
   Whether cluster labels are remapped internally.